sonus21/rqueue/README.md

 Rqueue is an asynchronous task executor(worker) built for spring framework based on the spring framework's messaging library backed by Redis.

+### Some of the features

 * A message can be delayed for an arbitrary period of time or delivered immediately.
 * Multiple messages can be consumed in parallel by different workers.
 * Message delivery: It's guaranteed that a message is consumed **at least once**.
 (Message would be consumed by a worker more than once due to the failure in the underlying worker/restart-process etc, otherwise exactly one delivery)
+* Support Redis cluster
+* Queue metrics
+* Different Redis connection for application and worker
+* Web interface for queue management and  queue stats
+* Automatic message serialization and deserialization

 ### Adding a task